Therapist, Supervisor, Tutor

-My experience includes working in the NHS, with Rape Crisis, education centres, a variety of residential addiction treatment centres, private practice and has taught counselling and psychotherapy in a number of Further Education colleges.
+My experience includes working in the NHS, with Rape Crisis, schools and education centres, a variety of residential addiction treatment centres and private practice.
+I have also taught counselling and psychotherapy in a number of Further Education colleges.

 Originally, I come from a small welsh mining village and, despite the freedom and safety, there were times when I struggled growing up.
 Feeling a lack of autonomy there I left to study Sociology at East London University at 18 years old.
 This was where an interest in social psychology was sparked for me.
 However, it wasn’t until my late twenties, after a few years of unfulfilling employment, that I began to follow my goal again.
 I began by volunteering for a telephone counselling service based in East London, where I learned some of the skills I would later teach myself .
 It was definitely and ‘in at the deep end’ approach!